U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The Boise District has a native plant garden that highlights species found in the local area.
 Over the years, the Boy Scouts and Boise State University horticulture students have been involved with installing and maintaining the garden.
 The native garden has been re-designed to allow it to merge with the planned district water-wise landscaping and to allow increased staff and visitor use of the area.
 A horticulture student from Boise State University created the re-design of the native garden as part of a senior project.
 As part of this re-design, BLM highlighted and provided interpretation of traditional uses of native plant materials in southwest Idaho.

 Features of the garden include a traditional shade shelter, a wickiup and interpretive panels.
 Paths in the garden lead visitors to signs that describe the traditional lifeways of the Shoshone-Paiute in southwest Idaho.
 The combination of native plants and traditional structures within an easy access urban area make this site ideal for educational activities with schools.

 The BLM's Boise District Office also planted a sage-grouse habitat demonstration garden.
 The garden highlights the relationship between sage-grouse life cycles and vegetation types.
 The demonstration area shows seasonal habitats such as winter, lekking, nesting/early brood rearing and late brood rearing habitats.
 Each section of the garden contains the general vegetation features and preferred plant species of each life stage.
 Metal silhouettes are placed in the habitat to show the representative seasonal behavior.
-Interpretive signs and a brochure will be placed in the garden in spring 2014 to educate the public on sage-grouse habitat requirements and the resource issues that BLM faces when managing sage-grouse.
+Interpretive signs and a brochure are also available to educate the public on sage-grouse habitat requirements and the resource issues that BLM faces when managing sage-grouse.

 Contact: Holly Beck, 208-384-3362